tshiran/drill-website/README.md

 jekyll serve --config _config.yml,_config-tlp.yml
 ```

 To contribute changes to the site, submit a pull request.
-I plan to move

 # Compiling the Website